An interesting twist for the Hi-Chew brand that pays off brilliantly

 It certainly helps that their flavors are also both distinct and authentic.
 I can’t think of a single flavor that they don’t do well.
 Each one is juicy and delicious.

 A normal pack of Hi-Chews comes in a sleeve of one flavor.
 However, these individually-wrapped Hi-Chew bags always come in a pack of about 15 or so with three flavors.
 The flavors are usually evenly distributed but sometimes you will get unlucky with a pack that is unfairly loaded–it’s just the luck of the draw really.

-As for the Sour bag of Hi-Chew, the 3 flavors are ranked as follows:
+The 3 flavors are ranked as follows:

 - Grapefruit (I just ranked it as the BEST Hi-Chew flavor)